MiamiOH-CSE274/Interactive-Debugging/README.md

 Can you find the bug?
 If not, try stepping through the doubly-nested loop.
 You can put your mouse over ANY variable to see what its current value is, so you don’t have to use QuickWatch unless you want to look at something big (like a whole array, or a class structure).
 As you step through, you should be looking for anything that could lead to the same character being printed over and over, and only changing from line to line.

-* 9.a) What is the bug in the printing loop?
+* *9.a) What is the bug in the printing loop?*
 When printing to the file, the line "grid[i*sideLength + i] is used.
 However, the variable "i" is in the first loop of the nested loop, and the variable "j" is used in the second.
 Therefore, when cycling through the second loop, i does not change, so "grid[i*sideLength + i]" will evaluate to the same character, and the same character will be printed for an entire line.

 Step 10
 -------
 In the previous step you should have discovered that the “grid[i*sideLength +i]” is incorrect … you really wanted “grid[i*sideLength + j]”.
 Make the fix, and re-run your code to see if we are closer to having correct output.

-* 10.a) What is wrong with the picture now?
+* *10.a) What is wrong with the picture now?*
+All the characters seem to be pushed to the right of the picture, and there do not seem to be enough '8's.
+The top point of the triangle is on the right rather than in the middle.

 Step 11
 -------